Azure/impact-reporting-samples/Impact Reporting Dynatrace Connector/App/Troubleshooting.md

 ### Error: Blocked Request (Host not in allowlist)
 1. Dyntrace blocks all external calls by default.
-2. To allow authentication and impact reporting, the follow URLs have to be allow-listed.
+2. To allow authentication and impact reporting, the following URLs have to be allow-listed.
     - login.microsoftonline.com
     - management.azure.com
 3. Search "Limit outbound connections" on dynatrace.
 Add the above URLs to the list of allowed hosts.